misd-service-development/drupal-cambridge-profile/README.md

 Full profile
 ------------

-The full profile contains all the features of the lite profile, plus additions that helps you to quickly get going (eg extra modules are enabled and configured).
+The full profile contains all the features of the lite profile, plus additions that helps you to quickly get going: various common modules are enabled and pre-configured to sensible defaults, while other common-but-not-always-used modules are bundled but not enabled.

 This profile is useful if you don't mind following established patterns when putting your Drupal site together.